lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris leans on Sanya and sighs, having matched her apathy towards the strange phenomena the crew frequents._

-> I’m just going to sit down.
-I’m too tired for this...
+> I'm just going to sit down.
+I'm too tired for this...

 **WatchfulDrake** _(04-Sep-18 03:20 PM)_